zyddnys/manga-image-translator/README.md

 # Clone this repo
 $ git clone https://github.com/zyddnys/manga-image-translator.git

-# For --use-cuda option go to https://pytorch.org/ and follow
+# For --use-gpu option go to https://pytorch.org/ and follow
 # pytorch installation instructions.
 Add `--upgrade --force-reinstall`
 # to the pip command to overwrite the currently installed pytorch version.